Google Updates API Kits and how SDKs can hold them accountable

 Google has been updating the Google Apps Script features for the past few months.
 Google Apps Script makes it seamless and straightforward to integrate functionality for Gmail.
 This is one of 30 headlining features of the previous week’s security announcements.
 Some of these also include near-to-real time log features called Access Transparency.

 Access Transparency will improve internal log controls for Google Support tickets.
 It will also improve the speed and dexterity with which Cloud teams can access and manage data audits.
-Access Transparency logs will make compliance a far simpler task.
+Access Transparency logs will make compliance a far more straightforward task.

-This is an excellent move for convenience, but what does it do to compliance?
+This is a great move for convenience, but what does it do to compliance?
 How can developers ensure tighter compliance enforcement?

 Policies Effective Post January 2019